26 Inference for logistic regression

 The second condition of the logistic regression model is not easily checked without a fairly sizable amount of data.
 Luckily, we have 3921 emails in the dataset!
 Let’s first visualize these data by plotting the true classification of the emails against the model’s fitted probabilities, as shown in Figure 26.1.

-1. Bucket the data into groups based on their predicted probabilities.
+1. Bucket the observations into groups based on their predicted probabilities.

 2. Compute the average predicted probability for each group.